Drug-free, Surgery-free, Stress-free Pain Relief

 How often should a patient be treated?
 Acute conditions may be treated daily, particularly if they are accompanied by significant pain.
 More chronic problems respond better when treatments are received 2 to 3 times a week, tapering to once every week or two as improvement is seen.

 How many treatments does it take?
 This depends on the nature of the condition being treated.
 For some acute conditions 1-2 treatments may be sufficient.
 Those of a more chronic nature may require 5 to 8 (or more) treatments.
-Some conditions may require ongoing periodic care to control pain.
+Some conditions, such as arthritis may require ongoing periodic care to control pain.

 How long before the results are felt?
 Your pet may feel improvement in their condition (usually pain reduction) after the first treatment.
 Sometimes they will not feel improvement for a number of treatments.
 This does not mean that nothing is happening.
 Each treatment is cumulative and results are often felt after 3 or 4 sessions.